gruevyhat/ik/swik.md

 * Flawless Timing: Spend a benny and name an enemy.
 Next time that enemy directly hits you, he misses instead.
 * Preternatural Awareness: Draw two initiative cards and take the higher; enemies never gain back strike bonuses.
 * Sidestep: When you hit with an enemy with a melee weapon, advance up to 2".
 You cannot be targeted by free strikes during this move.
-* Swashbuckler: Once during each turn, spend a benny to gain 360 degree front arc and make melee attack against each target in melee range.
+* Swashbuckler: Once during each turn, spend a benny to make melee attack against each target in melee range.
-* Untouchable: Spend a benny to penalize all enemy attacks by -2 for one round.
+* Untouchable: Spend a benny to penalize all enemy attacks against you by -2 for one round.
 * Virtuoso: Choose a type of weapon.
 When making a non-AOE attack with a weapon of that type, gain +1d4 to attack and damage.

 ### Intellectual/Cunning

 Character receives a +1 die type to Smarts and one of the following benefits.

-* Battlefield Coordinator: While in his command radius range, friendly characters do not suffer firing into melee penalties with ranged/magic and cannot hit friendly characters if they miss.
+* Battlefield Coordinator: While in his command radius range, friendly characters cannot hit friendly characters if they miss.
-* Genius: You gain boosted Knowledge, Repair, and Notice rolls.
+* Genius: You gain +1d6 to Knowledge and Repair rolls.
-* Hyper Perception: You gain boosted PER rolls.
+* Hyper Perception: You gain +1d6 to Notice and Investigation rolls.
 * Perfect Plot: Spend a benny and character's following your plans roll a d8 wild card die for the day.
 * Photographic Memory: You have photographic memory.
 * Plan of Action: At the start of combat, spend a benny to redraw an initiative card of 4 or below and gain +2 to attack rolls during the first round of combat.
 * Prescient: Spend a benny to win initiative and take the first turn.
 If two or more people use this, they make initiative rolls to see which goes first.
-* Quick Thinking: Once per round, spend a benny to make one attack or quick action at the start of another character's turn.
+* Quick Thinking: Once per round, spend a benny to make one action at the start of another character's turn.
-* Savant: Can attempt to use skills untrained at 1d4.
+* Savant: Can use any Smarts skill untrained at 1d4.
 * Unconventional Warfare: Spend a benny to turn the environment against the enemy.

 ### Gifted